 Using Tea Tree Oil Topically on the Vagina

 When using tea tree oil topically in or around the vagina, make sure you dilute it with a carrier oil first.
-One great oil to consider using as a medium is coconut oil; as this oil has been proven to be able to kill yeasts--mostly due to the antifungal fatty acids that comprise the oil.
+One great oil to consider using as a medium is coconut oil; as this oil has been proven to be able to kill yeasts—mostly due to the antifungal fatty acids that comprise the oil.
 It would be wise to start out with a weak concentration of tea tree oil in carrier oil and apply it to a small area of the vagina.
 You can keep increasing the amount of tea tree oil as long as your body doesn’t react negatively to it.
+However, do not use more than a few drops of this essential oil inside the vagina—no matter how much carrier oil or substance you use in conjunction with it.
 In addition to using tea tree oil topical or in the vagina, you may want to douche on a daily basis with an apple cider vinegar infused with herbs.
 You can also just add some other essential oils to the apple cider vinegar (for more on ACV, you can check out apple cider vinegar for yeast infections).

-Honey is a great way to stop a vaginal yeast infection and can adequately carry essential oils as well.
+Honey is a great way to stop a vaginal yeast infection, and can adequately carry essential oils as well.
 Adding tea tree oil to honey is a great way to boost the effectiveness of these remedies beyond their ability alone.
 You may want to try out a few drops of tea tree oil in honey and then insert the mixture into your vagina.
 You can also soak a tampon in the carrier honey (or carrier oil, if you're using oil) and then insert the tampon before you go to bed.
-A few nights of this treatment should really give a powerful blow to the yeast overgrowing in the vagina!
+A few nights of this treatment should really bring a powerful attack to the yeast overgrowing in this area!

-The book, Australian Tea Tree Oil Guide: First Aid Kit in a Bottle, recommends using a medicinal douche and following that up with a tampon soaked in tea tree oil.
+The book, Australian Tea Tree Oil Guide: First Aid Kit in a Bottle, recommends using a medicinal douche and following that up with a tampon that has some tea tree oil on it.
 This treatment process is recommended to be done every day until the infection clears up.
-For the tea tree oil tampon, the author suggests saturating a tampon with several drops of tea tree oil and then inserting it directly into the vagina.
+For the tea tree oil tampon, the author suggests putting several drops of tea tree oil on a tampon and then inserting it directly into the vagina.
 The tampon should be left in for 24 hours.
-The book states you may feel a cooling sensation when using the oil soaked tampon; and, this can help relieve any painful burning sensations you may be having.
+The book states you may feel a cooling sensation when using the tampon; and, this can help relieve painful burning sensations you may be having.